White Haitians: Saint-Domingue

-The white population were 8% of Saint-Domingue’s population, but they owned 70% of the wealth and 75% of the slaves in the colony.
+The white population were 8% of Saint-Domingue’s population, but they owned 70% of the wealth and 75% of the enslaved in the colony.
 The mulatto population were 5% of the population and had the 30% of the wealth.
-The slaves were 87% of the population.
+The enslaved were 87% of the population.

 Haitian Revolution

 When the French Revolution started, the ideas of freedom among men spread in Saint-Domingue.
 Blacks and the majority African descendants such as Jean-Jacques Dessalines, rebelled against their white French masters.
 The rebels killed more than a thousand French people in 1791.
 To preserve their lives, they fled Saint-Domingue.
 The wealthy grand-blancs returned to France or went to French Louisiana, but the petit-blancs who did not have many resources were compelled to move to the eastern side of Hispaniola, Cuba and Puerto Rico.
 Notably, there were many sang-melés — some of which fled from Saint-Domingue — who settled in neighboring islands (mostly Puerto Rico and Cuba).

 Most French colonists died or fled Saint-Domingue during the Haitian Revolution and the surviving remainder were either killed in the 1804 Haiti massacre or were thought to be of some use to the country's development, such as doctors, teachers and engineers.
 These colonists were considered valuable and were not to be harmed in any way.
 Prior to the US occupation of 1915 it was hard for white foreigners to become Haitian citizens due to restrictions on owning land in Haiti.
 Exceptions were made for Germans, Poles and Frenchmen who had fought with the rebels against France in the war and their descendants.
 White foreigners could become citizens only by marrying Haitians.
+The Poles would find kinship with the Haitians and many would come to believe that the former enslaved were fighting for the same ideals of freedom and independence to which they, the Poles, aspired.